bernep/Advanced-Computer-Systems/Project 5/README.md

 ### Video Processing Tests

 For the given video, 100 frames were processed with different settings.
-Grayscale was skipped due to its simplicity, and there is enough information here to show that parallelization significantly speeds up processing.
+Grayscale was skipped due to its simplicity, as well as the fact that grayscaling is needed for edge detection anyway.

 #### Gaussian Blur
 | Number of Threads | Naive Processing Time (s) | SIMD Processing Time (s) |